 The goal of hardware UX research is to understand the user and their needs and bringing that front and center when designing and developing the physical product.

 The building blocks of the hardware UX research process include understanding stakeholders and assembling teams, assessing your hardware product’s research needs and requirements, and delivering quick and iterative insights.

 Identify your stakeholders

-It’s hard to underestimate the importance of including all potential product stakeholders in the hardware UX research process.
+It’s hard to underestimate the importance of including all potential product stakeholders in the hardware research process.
 Multiple perspectives lead to a greater understanding of how a product responds to user needs.
 Typical stakeholders may include:

 - Product Managers: These individuals are charged with bringing a product to market on time and ensuring that the product represents a viable business opportunity and supports the company's overall strategy and goals.
 Product Managers tend to have the final say on research direction and what gets supported.

 - Engineers: Engineers collaborate with design and are responsible for developing, manufacturing, and testing hardware.
 They often supervise hardware manufacturing, production.